BlockchainCommons/developer-web-site/_pages/tech/identity/ppp-cli.md

 | ]
 ```

-This could have meaning either attached to a XID or published on its
+This attestation could have meaning either attached to a XID or
-own, with the signature.
+published on its own, with the signature.

 ## Check Your Understanding